buckbaskin/animatlab/tuning/writeup.md

 #### Testing Notes (Iteration 2)

-TODO(buckbaskin): In test cases 6, 8, and 12, the current implementation doesn't
-flip the sign of the C_err.
+In test cases 6, 8, and 12, the current implementation doesn't flip the sign of the C_err.
 Is the sign flip the correct behavior?
 Proposed Solution: Make a more complex logic to alternately pass through to positive or negative depending on the sign of the velocity.